Two removal

 Scotland Yard said officers, paramedics and an air ambulance were called to the square.

-A spokesman said: 'One man was pronounced dead and the scene.
-A second man was taken to a central London hospital in a critical condition where he later died.
+man was taken to a central London hospital in a critical condition where

 'An investigation is underway to establish the circumstances'.